BurcinSayin/ButterflyValley/Feats/YogSothoth_Feats.md

 *You peer into the immediate future to track your target's exact movements before they even make them.*

 Make a ranged Strike.
 This Strike ignores concealment, and the target is **off-guard** against it.
-If the Strike hits, the target remains off-guard until the start of your next turn.
+If the Strike hits, the target is off-guard against the next attack made against it before the start of your next turn.

 ### Strike from the Future
 **Level** 8\